sungchun12/airflow-toolkit/README.md

 ## Toolkit #2: Terragrunt-Driven Terraform Deployment to Google Cloud

-> Note: This follows the example directory structure provided by terragrunt with modules housed in the same git repo-[link](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example)
+> Note: This follows the example directory structure provided by terragrunt with modules housed in the same git repo-[further reading](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example)

 ### System Design